Windows Communication Framework: Should You Leave?

 - You can wait and see what happens with CoreWCF.

 - You can transition to gRPC if you want the benefits of .NET 5/6+ onwards.

 WCF users should focus on prioritizing migration plans with stakeholders and preparing a rough schedule.

-First, determine if the application is worth the effort of a migration.
-If it is, you have the time to figure out which platform to target based on feature set and how long you can wait to migrate.
-Teams that can wait a longer time can consider both CoreWCF and gRPC as targets, while teams that want to transition sooner should target gRPC.
+First, determine if the application is worth the effort of migration.
+If it is, you have the time to figure out which platform to target based on the feature set and how long you can wait to migrate.
+Teams that can wait a long time can consider both CoreWCF and gRPC as targets, while teams that want to transition sooner should target gRPC.
 Either way, take care to figure out what is worth the time to even consider migrating, as WCF will continue to work for a very long time.

 Making the .NET 5/6+ Migration?
 Get a Copy of the .NET 5 Migration Guide

 Organizations using WCF applications may be considering the migration to .NET 5/6+.
 We’ve built a guide on how to successfully migrate to .NET 5/6 and beyond.
 Get your free copy today!